 This cluster is critical to several emerging programs at NC State University and faculty will be encouraged to participate in and become part of these programs.
 NC State is the first university to offer a Masters program in analytics through the Institute for Advanced Analytics.
 This program concentrates on business intelligence and has seen explosive growth leading to national prominence.
 Additionally, NC State was recently awarded a significant contract worth over $60M to build the Laboratory for Analytic Sciences, a government funded research institute that conducts research in the Science of Analysis, Analytics and User Experiences.
 With a cluster economy in Research Triangle Park including nationally known companies like SAS, IBM, Cisco, NetApps, EMC2 and others, there are ample opportunities for leading faculty to build and conduct high impact research and educational programs.

-One new faculty member, Alyson Wilson, has recently joined NC State as part of the Data-driven Science Cluster.
+Two new faculty members, Alyson Wilson and Xipeng Shen, have recently joined NC State as part of the Data-driven Science Cluster.